 This is implied to be happening to Ysengrin from Gunnerkrigg Court.
 He received weaponizedwooden arms and Green Thumb powers from Coyote; after seeing him use them, Jones declared that he is "drawing closer to the brink of insanity."
 It certainly doesn't help that Coyote erases his memories whenever he begins to have a crisis of conscience, either.

 And also Jack after being sucked into Zimmingham, who's gained always-on ether-vision and the ability to fly while simultaneously losing a large chunk of sanity.

 Turns out he was possessed though, so it's something else entirely (although the whole "not eating or sleeping" thing probably wasn't doing anything for him).

-The B-Movie Comic: In the invisible killer arc, the process that makes a person invisible can also make them quite frightfully deranged, but only if the person has a basic character flaw to serve as basis.
-The scientist then also use the treatment on Snuka so they can fight the invisible killer, on the assumption that anyone working closely with the professor must be a person of impeccable character.
+The B-Movie Comic: In the invisible killer arc, the process that makes a person invisible can also make them quite frightfully deranged, but only if the person has a basic character flaw to serve as a basis.
+The scientist then also uses the treatment on Snuka so they can fight the invisible killer, on the assumption that anyone working closely with the professor must be a person of impeccable character.
 Not quite...

 Cwen's Quest: This seems to be case with the Witch Queen.
-She is easily the most magically inclined character in the series and while normally smart she seems incapable of mentioning the word magic without bursting into bouts of insane Maniacal Laughter that would scare most versions of the Joker.
+She is easily the most magically inclined character in the series, and while normally smart, she seems incapable of mentioning the word magic without bursting into bouts of insane Maniacal Laughter that would scare most versions of the Joker.
 It is even more clear she is brilliant but insane in her Twitterings.